Carol Haidu: International career

 Haidu played five games for Romania, making his debut on 2 May 1965 under coach Ilie Oană in a 3–0 home victory against Turkey in the 1966 World Cup qualifiers.
 His following two matches were also in the World Cup qualifiers, keeping a clean sheet in a 1–0 win over Czechoslovakia, then conceding his only two goals while playing for the national team from Eusébio in a 2–1 loss to Portugal.
 His last appearance for The Tricolours took place on 22 November 1967 in a 1–0 home win against West Germany.

 Personal life and death

-After he retired from football, he had a period when he suffered from poverty, not having a place to sleep.
+After he retired from football, he had a period when he suffered from poverty.
 Haidu died in April 2023 at age 80.